Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/engines.md

 ![FFI](../../img/FFI.jpg)

-Each engine has a fuel flow indicator found in the front cockpit instrument panel.
+Each engine has a fuel flow indicator found in the front cockpit instrument.

 The indicators read in thousands of pounds per hour, from 0 to 12.
 The indicators provide flow rate up to Mil power; when afterburner is engaged, a separate fuel delivery system is used to provide fuel directly to the afterburner stage, and the flow rate is approximately 4 times the value shown.

-Fuel Flow should not exceed 1200 pph at lightoff and 800 to 1500 pph at idle operations.
+Fuel Flow should not
+exceed 1200 pph at lightoff and 800 to 1500 pph at idle operations.
 Fuel consumption for Engine start is approximately 65 pounds per Engine.

 ## Oil Pressure Indicators